ai-r-ia/federated_learning_adult_dataset/README.md

 # Federated_Learning_Exploration
-Exploring Federated Learning with TensorFlow, torch and Pysyft
+Exploring fairness in the Adult-income dataset in a Federated Learning set-up with TensorFlow, torch and Pysyft.